-Lloyds Bank, one of the largest banks in the UK, offers a broad range of deals to suit different needs, including 0% balance transfer and 0% purchase credit cards, as well as cards that offer a consistently low rate for everyday spending.
+Lloyds Bank, one of the largest banks in the UK, offers a broad range of deals to suit different needs, including and credit cards, as well as cards that offer a consistently low rate for everyday spending.

 However, in our latest credit card satisfaction survey, Lloyds Bank credit card customers gave a below-average score of 70%, placing it towards the bottom of our table in joint 20th place along with Vanquis Bank.

 Customers were generally pleased with customer service, the application process, and the ability to manage their accounts online, but they were less happy with fees for overseas usage and the transparency of charges.

 Getting a cashback credit card isn't about getting into debt.
 It's about being savvy with your shopping and being rewarded for your spending without spending more than you normally would.